mdazrin/improfdbvue/.swm/front-end-with-vue.vrvz9.sw.md

 Line 5<br/>
 This is the plugin if we want to use persistent Layout

-Line 6-9<br/>
+Line 7<br/>
-We define two properties in array before passing it down to template below
+We define properties here before passing it down to template below
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 resources/js/Pages/Welcome.vue
 ```vue